meditates/simbiosyslab.github.io/_projects/dataScience-cdr.markdown

 ## Approach

-A large mobile network operator in Iceland provided us with cellphone metadata, during the 2009 H1N1 pandemic.
-CHS-CDC, Iceland's centralized healthcare system, recorded all diagnoses for Influenza-like Illness.
-Iceland's Data Protection Authority (Personuvernd) performed a double-blind join on the data to preserve anonymity of users.
-Siminn covered 30-40% of the country's population at the time of the 2009 outbreak.
-The metadata contains information about each phone call placed or recevied by users: who initiated, who received, timestamp, length, and the coordinates of the tower that recevied the connection.
+We obtained anonymized cellphone metadata during the 2009 H1N1 pandemic.
+CHS-CDC operates a centralized database of diagnoses in Iceland and performed a blinded join between our data and recorded cases of Influenza-Like Illness (ILI) diagnosis during the outbreak.
+The call data covers 30-40% of the country's population at the time of the 2009 outbreak.
+The metadata contains information about each phone call placed or received by users: who initiated, who received, timestamp, length, and the coordinates of the tower that received the connection.

 First, we extract features from the data, including unique locations visited, number of calls (outgoing and incoming), mean call duration, etc. We first observed that features varies in a weeklong cycle (as depicted, Friday is the highest and Sunday is the lowest).
 This leads to our need to control by day of the week, and thus we choose to rank each user against their past behavior for the same day of the week (we use the past 10 weeks).
 Another phenonmenon we observe is that major events (holidays) have a pronounced influence on human behavior.
 Models that fail to account for such major events often grossly mispredict.
 Seasonality also demonstrates influence on behavioral patterns.
 Colder months are asssociated with less movement and other feature changes.
 The data actually displays such influences!